The difference between a happy and an unhappy marriage lies in the competence to communicate.

 A proper communication strategy for couples is to stay calm the entire time you speak with your partner even if you realize the argument is becoming more hurtful during the course of the discussion.

 The calmness gives you self-control to get a deeper understanding of the situation and, at the same time, helps your partner to vent the hurt feelings and move forward to a solution.

 The best time to communicate is when you have cooled down, and you are in control of your emotions.

 8. Appreciate your partner

-Communication which is full of blames and negative thoughts can never be fruitful; at least your partner must have positive attributes, otherwise, you could opt for a divorce rather than communication.
-Everyone needs appreciation and positive compliments to soften the heart to sincerity and openness- a parameter for a successful communication.
+Everyone needs appreciation and positive compliments to soften the heart to sincerity and openness- a parameter for successful communication.

 9. Admit the influence of your spouse

-Communication skills for couples is definitely one of the important chapters of life that each partner needs to memorize once they sign the papers and say ‘I do’ to each other.
+Communication skills for couples are definitely one of the important chapters of life that each partner needs to memorize once they sign the papers and say ‘I do’ to each other.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.